Your privacy

 The personal information we typically collect includes:

-- Records of your communication and interactions with us and details/history of preferences.
+• Records of your communication and interactions with us and details/history of your preferences.

-- Conversations by phone, email, social media, webchat, post or in person, with our staff and volunteers:
+• We communicate with you by phone, email, social media, webchat, post or in person.

-· Use our digital services or those of our advertising partners like Facebook.
+• You use other digital services or those provided by our advertising partners like Facebook.

 Collecting from people other than you

-· Things that interest you and their location, e.g. an interest in faith-based events, or events in Sydney.
+• Things that interest you and their location, e.g. an interest in faith-based events, or events in a particular location.

 We might also collect information about you from someone else, such as:

-· Your parent or guardian if you are under 18; and
+• Your parent or guardian if you are under 18;

 How are cookies and analytics tools used?

-· Marketing: To enable us to personalise advertising on external platforms such as Facebook and Google.
-Certain information related your visits to our website interactions with our web campaigns or products may be tokenised using analytics tools and sent to external parties (Facebook/Meta and Google) for advertising optimisation and to understand whether our content is effectively promoting our work (ensuring we are using resources appropriately).
+• Marketing: Allows us to personalise advertising on external platforms such as Facebook and Google.
+Information related to your visits (website interactions, engagement with campaigns or products) are tokenised and sent to external parties (Facebook/Meta and Google) to optimise marketing and facilitate targeted marketing campaigns.

-When WVA discloses hashed data (which may include your email address, phone number, name, and details of your device, browser, operating system, and mobile network) to that third party, only those third parties that already have the token in their records (because you have an account with them) can recognise your information.
+• When World Vision Australia discloses tokenised data (which may include your name, email address, phone number, etc.) to that third party, only those third parties that already have the token (because you have an account with them) can recognise your information.
+Other information such as IP address, Browser ID and operating system may be sent without tokenising.

 You can also take control over your personal information using one of the following options:

-· Turning off or opting out of cookies, analytics, personalised ads
+• Turning off or opting out of cookies, analytics, personalised ads by selecting ‘Required only’ on the cookie banner when visiting our website.

-You may be able to adjust your browser to turn off use of “cookies” or for it to notify you when cookies are being used.
-The http://www.aboutads.info/choices web pages provide useful information on your ad choices and how you can limit ad tracking.
+• Adjusting your browser to turn off use of “cookies” or for it to notify you when cookies are being used (refer to http://www.aboutads.info/choices for useful information on limiting ad tracking), but noting if you disable cookies, certain areas or features on our website will not work.

-However, if you disable cookies, you may not be able to access certain areas or take advantage of certain features on our website.
-Pixels can be managed directly with external parties (Facebook and Google) or by rejecting Marketing cookies.
+• Pixels can be managed directly with external parties (Facebook and Google) or by rejecting marketing cookies.

-We will use your personal information for the purpose it was collected, to help you make a difference, and to tell you about how your support is helping vulnerable children, families, and communities.
+We will use your personal information for the purpose it was collected, and to tell you about our work and how your support is helping vulnerable children, families, and communities.

 Common situations in which we use or disclose your personal information include:

-· Send you newsletters that you have subscribed to;
+• Send you newsletters that you have subscribed to or respond to service requests.

-· Tell you about our work including via email, post, phone, SMS, Facebook message or other social media platforms;
+• Tell you about our work and provide you and others with opportunities to support us, including via email, post, phone, SMS, Facebook message or other social media platforms.

-- To give to a third party for a specific purpose, e.g. when you need a criminal record check so you can visit a World Vision-supported community, or when third parties act on behalf of World Vision Australia to provide a specialist service which helps us to operate more efficiently.
+• To give to a third party for a specific purpose, e.g. when you need a criminal record check or third-party specialists acting on World Vision Australia's behalf.

-- If you have indicated that you intend to leave us a bequest or have requested information or otherwise enquired into how you can support World Vision Australia through your Will, we will use your information to ensure your wishes can be honoured.
+• If you have indicated that you intend to leave us a bequest or have engaged with is related to such intentions, we will use your information to ensure your wishes can be honoured.

 You can set your own preferences for how you want to hear from us by contacting our Supporter Experience Team or through your My World Vision online account via the settings in your Preference Centre.